If you need info on how to grow a small business, here’s a hard truth: only 50% of small businesses survive beyond five years.1

 To experience growth and success through all stages of a business, one thing should always be operating at a top-notch level, and that’s your customer service.

-Customer service is the make it or break it factor for many small businesses.
-Yes, big corporations can get away with shoddy customer service, but as a small business owner, you simply cannot.
+Big corporations can get away with shoddy customer service, but as a small business owner, you simply cannot.
+A customer-centric team is critical to growing and maintaining your base.

 These days, it only takes one bad experience for a customer to write a horrible review online that could jeopardize the livelihood of your company.
 It’s sad but true.
 That’s why it’s important to look at customer service—not as an annoying thing you have to do, but as a business-building asset you want to do.